2024 World Snooker Championship Day Five predictions: Snooker betting tips, odds and free bet

 Ronnie O’Sullivan gets his 2024 World Snooker Championship underway on Wednesday with a seemingly straightforward first-round clash against Jackson Page.

-Seven-time champion O’Sullivan is the 6/4 favourite with UK betting sites to claim the title in Sheffield and is given an ultra-low price to saunter past Page and into the second round.
+Seven-time champion O’Sullivan is the 6/4 favourite with snooker betting sites to claim the title in Sheffield and is given an ultra-low price to saunter past Page and into the second round.

 The Rocket headlines a day of action that includes another past champion John Higgins returning to the baize against Jack Jones.